RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 * The lunr.js examples that I found show how to point `search_data.json` toward blog posts, but not the other pages on the site.
 I need to include [About](/about/), [Speaking](/speaking/), and [If](/if-rudyard-kipling/) in my results.
 I hacked a solution in [`/search_data.json`](https://raw.githubusercontent.com/RayHightower/rayhightower.github.io/master/search_data.json).
 The hack works for now, but I'm sure there's a better way.

 * The lunr.js engine appeared to ignore some results until I dug deper into the problem.
 For example, searching for the term "Cape Town" initially produced zero results, even though the term exists on the [Speaking](/speaking) page.
 To solve the problem, I cheated: I added a space after "Rubyfuza" and before `<br/>` on the Speaking page.
 This solution feels like a hack to me.
 If you know of a cleaner way, feel free to mention it in the comments below.

+* An earlier version of search.js did not work well with Firefox.
+Details on the problem and the solution: [Firefox, 404, and lunr.js](/blog/2016/01/18/firefox-404-lunrjs/)

 ### Acknowledgements